-This monitoring plan employs a Before, After, Control, Impact sampling design (Stewart-Oaten et al. 1986; Stewart-Oaten et al. 1992; Underwood 1992; Smith et al. 1993; Stewart-Oaten 2003; Rafferty et al. 2011; Turner et al. 2013a).
-The Before, After, Control, Impact design examines the before (preconstruction baseline) and after (post-construction) condition of the restoration site and compares a control (reference site) with the impact site (restoration site) (Turner et al. 2013a).
+This monitoring plan focuses on key indicators of success rather than on individual species, and employs a Before, After, Control, Impact sampling design (Stewart-Oaten et al. 1986; Stewart-Oaten et al. 1992; Underwood 1992; Smith et al. 1993; Stewart-Oaten 2003; Rafferty et al. 2011; Turner et al. 2013a).
+The Before, After, Control, Impact design examines the before (pre-construction baseline) and after (post-construction) condition of the restoration site and compares a control (reference site) with the impact site (restoration site) (Turner et al. 2013a).
 Before and after sampling will determine how the restoration process changed the site through time from its historical condition (Turner et al. 2013a).
 Baseline elevation data are currently available for sediment erosion tables Sediment Elevation Table (SET) and LIDAR.
 Vegetation data at Dyke Marsh has been gathered by several investigators from 1991 to the present (Xu 1991; Hopfensperger and Engelhardt 2008).
 Numerous surveys of vegetation exist, as well as bathymetric studies and complete elevation surveys of the marsh.

 The placement of dredge material and any planting is the "impact" and a nearby reference marsh that has not been recently disturbed is the "control."
 The control marsh is representative of the target condition.
 Control and impact sampling differentiate effects of restoration actions from natural variability, stochastic events, and underlying regional trends such as sea level rise increasing water levels.
-A control site with identical conditions to the restoration site is not typically available.
-Therefore, the term reference site is used to describe areas near the restoration but not part of the area directly affected by the restoration project.
+A control site with identical conditions to the restoration but not part of the area directly affected by the restoration project.
 The restoration and reference sites are typically monitored with similar intensity to allow for direct comparison of the different monitoring samples (Turner et al. 2013a).